 - Grilled fish tacos with corn tortillas, cabbage, chopped tomato, a few slices avocado and/or mayonnaise

-- Chicken, steak, fish or shrimp fajitas (ask for no onion or garlic) with low FODMAP veggies (peppers, zucchini, tomatoes), rice & corn tortillas
+- Chicken, steak, fish or shrimp fajitas (ask for no onion or garlic; herbs like cilantro are fine) with low FODMAP veggies (peppers, zucchini, tomatoes), rice & corn tortillas

 - Plain tamale with shredded chicken, pork or beef (ask for no marinade)